trim21/webpack-userscript-template/readme.md

 every times you edit your metadata, you'll have to install it again, because Tampermonkey don't read it from dist every times.

-5. edit [src/index.ts](./src/index.ts) with es6, you can even import css or less files.
+5. edit [src/index.ts](./src/index.ts), you can even import css or less files.
 You can use scss if you like.
 6. go wo <https://www.example.com/> and open console, you'll see it's working.

 livereload is default enabled, use [this chrome extension](https://chrome.google.com/webstore/detail/jnihajbhpnppcggbcgedagnkighmdlei)